-- Official transcripts submitted to Records Department will be stored for up to 1 year until a student submits an Application for Evaluation of Incoming Credits.
+- Official transcripts submitted to Credentials will be stored for up to 1 year until a student submits an Evaluation Request.

 - If we receive an official transcript before a student has applied for admissions to North Seattle College, then their transcript may not be matched up with their record.